 Determine your carb intake

 Carbs play a key role in preserving muscle mass while on a cutting diet.

-On a cutting diet, carbs should comprise the remaining calories after you subtract protein and fat.
+On a cutting diet, carbs should comprise the remaining calories after you subtract protein and fat, or around

-Protein and carbs both provide 4 calories per gram, while fat stands at 9 per gram.
-After subtracting your protein and fat needs from your total calorie intake, divide the remaining number by 4, which should tell you how many carbs you can eat per day.
+Protein and carbs both provide 4 calories per g, while fat stands at 9 calories per g.
+After subtracting your protein and fat needs from your total calorie intake, divide the remaining number by 4, telling you how many carbs you can eat daily.